mistysamia/Automated-Rocket-Lander-Game/README.md

-# Neural Network Rocket Game Training and Testing
+# Rocket Lander Game

-This project involves training and testing a neural network model for the Rocket Game.
-The goal is to develop an automated rocket game where the rocket will land automatically by finding the landing area.
-Follow the steps below to set up the files, train the model, and integrate it with the game.
+This project focuses on designing, training, and testing a neural network model for the Rocket Lander Game, aiming to develop an automated system where the rocket can land autonomously by identifying and navigating to a safe landing area.
+The goal is to ensure the rocket lands without hitting unsafe terrain or obstacles.

+The game will randomly generate a landing zone along with unsafe terrains, challenging the rocket to land safely.
+Initially, players will manually control the rocket to gather data by successfully completing the task.
+This data will then be used to train a neural network model capable of mimicking the task autonomously.

 ---
 ## Environment Setup